kelly-sovacool/asm-microbe-2022/README.md

   - Analysis repo:
     [SchlossLab/OptiFitAnalysis](https://github.com/SchlossLab/OptiFitAnalysis)

-To render the abstract & poster, run:
+To render the abstract & poster, install the dependencies listed in [environment.yml](environment.yml) and run the snakemake workflow:

 ``` bash
 snakemake